danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

             configuration: .init(backgroundColor: .orange)
         ) {
             Text("This notification uses a custom configuration")
+                .foregroundColor(.white)
                 .padding()
         }
     }
 }
 ```

-The context-based approach lets you use the same context in your entire application, with a single notification modifier being applied to the view hierarchy.
-This ensures that multiple notifications will not be presented at the same time.
+The context-based approach lets you use the same context in your entire application, with a single view modifier being applied to a single view hierarchy.
+You can then use the context to present a notification from anywhere in your app.

-You can for instance apply a context-based notifier to the root view, e.g. a `TabView` or `NavigationView`.
-This will ensure that the notification is presented regardless or where in the app the presentation is triggered.
+You can for instance apply a context-based notification to a root `TabView` or `NavigationView`, which ensures that the notification is presented regardless or where in the app the presentation is triggered, above any tab and navigation views.

-Note that modal sheets and full screen covers may require different handling on some platforms.
-For instance, since an iPad sheet is a square modal in the center of the screen, a system notification may not be the best choice there.
+Note that sheets and full screen covers require a separate modifier to be applied.
+You can however still use the same context in these modifiers.
+Also consider the various platform behaviors when picking a proper notification mechanism.
+For instance, since iPad sheets are presented as square modals in the center of the screen, a system notification may not be the best solution there.

 Context-based notifications are very versatile and a great choice if you want to present many different notifications with a single modifier.